 But now that the individual mandate has been in place since 2014, there’s no longer an exemption for situations like this.
 Once your open enrollment period for your employer’s plan passes, you’ll only have an opportunity to sign up if you experience a qualifying event (qualifying events for employer-sponsored insurance are similar to those in the individual market, but not identical).
 And if you go without health insurance for more than a two-month stretch during the year and are not eligible for an exemption, you’ll be subject to the penalty.

-The penalty will be prorated based on how many months you’re uninsured (you can use this calculator to determine how much it will be).
-But you also have the option to enroll in an individual market plan — on or off-exchange — during the individual market open enrollment period, and keep that coverage until your job-sponsored plan becomes effective.
+The penalty is prorated based on how many months you’re uninsured (you can use this calculator to determine how much it will be).
+Depending on when you realize that you’ve missed your employer’s open enrollment, you may have the option to enroll in an individual market plan — on or off-exchange — during the individual market open enrollment period (this is an annual window, from November 1 – December 15, and it differs from open enrollment periods for employer-sponsored plans, with vary from one employer to another), and keep that coverage until your job-sponsored plan becomes effective.
 You won’t qualify for a subsidy due to the availability of coverage from your employer, but paying full-price for an individual plan might be a better use of your funds than paying the penalty when you file your tax return.